International Peace Mission movement: Leadership

-The International Peace Mission Movement was led by Father Divine up to his death in 1965.
-Father Divine's widow Mother Divine then succeeded her late husband and led the Movement until her death in 2017.
+The International Peace Mission movement was led by Father Divine up to his death in 1965.
+Father Divine's widow Mother Divine then succeeded her late husband and led the movement until her death in 2017.

 Auxiliaries

+An auxiliary are specific groups of people who are willing to support and help the International Peace Mission movement.
 There are three "auxiliaries" in the Peace Mission movement - the Rosebuds, for girls and young women, the Lily-buds for older, mature women and the Crusaders for males of all ages.
 Each auxiliary has specific duties, creeds and uniforms.

 Publications

-There were two publications of the International Peace Mission Movement: The Spoken Word (1934–1937) and the New Day (1936–1989).
+There were two publications of the International Peace Mission movement: The Spoken Word (1934–1937) and the New Day (1936–1989).
 Both were available to members and the general public.
 These publications contained articles on issues of the day, as well as articles on world and local events.

 Rituals

 Church services

 The services consist of singing Peace Mission hymns and songs from popular culture.
 The singing is followed by the playing of taped sermons by past or present leaders.
 Talks by visiting speakers, if present, follow.
 Readings of the King James Bible and/or a Peace Mission publication are conducted.
 Services conclude with member testimonials about the power of Father Divine.